Xusen93/qqMailSpider/README.md

 ```shell
 pip install wordcloud
 ```
 See [http://amueller.github.io/word_cloud/](http://amueller.github.io/word_cloud/) for more.
-It is to generate a word cloud.
+It is to generate word clouds.
 ## Contacts
 > Emails to xusenthu@qq.com is welcomed.